stacks-network/docs/_core/smart/tutorial.md

 npm init clarity-starter
 ```

-After the starter project is loaded up, you have to select a template and a name for your local project folder.
-Feel free to hit ENTER both times to accept the default suggestion.
+After the starter project is loaded up, you have to select a template for your local project folder.
+Select `hello-world`, which is the default, by hitting ENTER.

 ```bash
 ?
 Template - one of [hello-world, counter]: (hello-world)
 ```

-Finally, after the project dependencies have been installed, your project is ready for development.
+After the project is created and its dependencies are installed, your project is ready for development.

-The project resources are created in your current folder.
-Take note of the `contracts` and `test` folders.
-The other files are boilerplate to wire up the project.

 ## Step 2: Review the contract

-Open up `contracts/hello-world.clar` in VS Code.
+Select **File** > **Add Folder to Workspace** in VS Code, and add the `clarity-hello-world` folder.
+Then, navigate to `contracts/hello-world.clar`.

 Notice how the program and each statement is enclosed in `()` (parentheses).
 You'll see that the smart contract consists of two public functions.